-Fishers may be active day and night, but appear most active around sunrise and sunset; often resting during the afternoon (Kelly 1977, Arthur and Krohn 1991, Kohn et al. 1993, Powell 1993).
-They may be more active when they are hungry and when their prey are more available (Powell 1993).
+Fishers may be active day and night, but appear most active around sunrise and sunset.
+They often rest during the afternoon (Kelly 1977, Arthur and Krohn 1991, Kohn et al. 1993, Powell 1993).
+They may be more active when they are hungry and when their prey is more available (Powell 1993).
 Powell (1993) reported that fishers generally have 1-3 activity periods per day lasting 2-5 hours each.
 They are also more active during summer than in winter (Kelly 1977, Arthur and Krohn 1991).
-Males and females have similar activity patterns (Arthur and Krohn 1991).
-Arthur and Krohn (1991) found that denning females were more active than females without young, especially during the day.
+Males and females have generally similar activity patterns (Arthur and Krohn 1991).
+Denning females are more active than females without young, especially during the day (Arthur and Krohn 1991, Paragi et al. 1994).

-Using snow tracking, Powell (1993) estimated the typical daily movement in Michigan to be 5 km.
+Based on snow tracking, fishers in Michigan typically traveled about 5 km each day (Powell 1993).
 Daily movements during summer seem to be somewhat less than in winter (Powell and Zielinski 1994).
 In Wisconsin, Kohn et al. (1993) found average minimum daily movements of 2.25 and 1.25 km (1.4 and 0.8 mi) typical for males and females, respectively (straight line distance using telemetry).
-Fishers can make long-distance movements in short periods of time, especially males during the breeding season.
-Reintroduced fishers typically travel > 50 km after being released, often over short periods of time (Weckworth and Wright 1968, Pack and Cromer 1981, Roy 1991, Heinemeyer and Jones 1994, Proulx et al. 1994).
+Fishers occasionally make long-distance movements in short periods, especially males during the breeding season.
+Reintroduced fishers typically travel >50 km after being released (Weckworth and Wright 1968, Pack and Cromer 1981, Roy 1991, Heinemeyer and Jones 1994, Proulx et al. 1994).

-Fishers are primarily terrestrial, but climb trees to reach den and resting sites, and to reach prey.
+Fishers are primarily terrestrial, but climb trees to reach den and resting sites or to reach prey.
 Fishers can travel from tree to tree, but their arboreal activities have been exaggerated in the popular literature (Grinnell et al. 1937, Powell 1980).
 Female fishers, due to their smaller size, seem to be more adept at climbing (Powell 1977, Pittaway 1978).
 Kelly (1977) and Coulter (1966) reported that large rivers seem to be a barrier to movements and dispersal, but Weir (1995) reported that fishers in British Columbia crossed a large river on several occasions.
-Seton (1929), and deVos (1952, cited in Heinemeyer and Jones 1994) indicate that fishers will not hesitate to swim when advantageous.
-In Oregon, unpaved logging roads do not seem to impede fisher movements.
-However, larger paved roads seem to affect fisher movements because they do not maintain home ranges on both sides of paved roads (Aubry, pers. comm.).
+In Massachusetts, two fishers crossed and recrossed a large river, but may have used bridges (York 1996).
+Seton (1929), and deVos (1952, cited in Heinemeyer and Jones 1994) indicate that fishers do not hesitate to swim when it is advantageous.
+In Oregon, unpaved logging roads do not seem to impede fisher movements, but wide paved roads do.
+Fishers there do not maintain home ranges on both sides of paved roads (K. Aubry, pers. comm.).
+In Massachusetts, a fisher that maintained a home range on both sides of a highway was killed by a vehicle (York 1996).

-In most mammals, males disperse away from the mother's home range, but females remain nearby (Greenwood 1980).
-In fishers, males and females seem to disperse similar distances, but females may disperse somewhat later than males (Arthur et al. 1993, Paragi 1990, Arthur et al. 1993).
-Juveniles in Maine dispersed about 10-16 km (Paragi 1990).
+In most mammals, males disperse from their mother's home range, but females remain nearby (Greenwood 1980).
+In fishers, males and females seem to disperse similar distances, but females may disperse later (Paragi 1990, Arthur et al. 1993).
+Juveniles dispersed about 10-16 km in Maine (Arthur et al. 1993), and 33 km in Massachusetts (York 1996).
 In Idaho, 2 1-year-old males moved 26 and 42 km before establishing home ranges (Jones 1991).